fhiso/legacy-format/dates.md

 but the `elf:Age` *datatype* defined in {§age} is a *datatype* customised for representing the *duration* of an individual's life.

-Fundamental to ELF's handling of dates are a set of *time intervals* called **calendar days**, each of which spans from one midnight until the next.
+Fundamental to ELF's handling of dates is a set of *time intervals* called **calendar days**, each of which spans from one midnight until the next.